Noe-AC/import_SD_card_pictures/README.md

 Noé Aubin-Cadot

 **Description:**
 Here is a Python script to import pictures and videos from a SD card to a computer.
 For now, it only imports the content of a SD card from Sony camera and the script was only tested on macOS.
-The two Python scripts are:

 **Log:**
 - 2024-06-01: First release of the script `copy_sony_pictures.py`.
 It only imports the 'old' file structure.